Mega Man V

 For unknown reasons, killing phase 1 a specific way skips phase 2.

-Immediately use a Pluto Break Dash when teh fight starts, and walk into the boss with your iframes.
+Immediately use a Pluto Break Dash when the fight starts, and walk into the boss with your iframes.
 Pause the game, switch to Saturn Black Hole, use Saturn.
 This should do about 25% of Wily's health in damage.

 Pause cancel Saturn, and repeat this technique.
 You may be able to pause and switch back to Saturn multiple times without needing another Pluto Dash.